 Beat Acute Myeloid Leukemia Collaboration

-The Leukemia & Lymphoma Society (LLS) and the OHSU Knight Cancer Institute forged a pioneering collaboration, Beat AML, that brings together scientists from multiple disciplines to better understand a complex form of leukemia for which there are currently no broadly effective treatments.
+The Leukemia and Lymphoma Society (LLS) and the OHSU Knight Cancer Institute forged a pioneering collaboration, Beat AML, that brings together scientists from multiple disciplines to better understand a complex form of leukemia for which there are currently no broadly effective treatments.

-The project, led by Druker, includes researchers at Stanford University, UT Southwestern Medical Center and Huntsman Cancer Institute at the University of Utah.
+The project, led by Dr. Brian Druker, includes researchers at Stanford University, UT Southwestern Medical Center and Huntsman Cancer Institute at the University of Utah.
 Intel Corporation is providing computational analysis and genetic sequencing expertise.

 The multi-year project will add more collaborators including pharmaceutical and biotech companies that will test a comprehensive offering of novel drugs to address the underlying molecular complexity of AML.